stackpress/lib/docs/Structures.md

 The value associated with the key, or `undefined` if not found.

-#### Checking Key Existence
+### 2.5.
+Checking Key Existence

-The following example shows how to check if a key exists.
+The following example shows how to check if a key exists in the map.

 ```typescript
 const exists = myMap.has('key'); // true or false